Types Of Kitchen Cabinets

 Louvered Kitchen Cabinets

-ELEGANT LAYERED LOOK
+ELEGANT LAYERED LOOK TO

 The horizontal wood slats found on louvered kitchen cabinets bring texture and visual interest to your kitchen design.
 They also provide natural ventilation, making them excellent for spaces that can benefit from extra air flows, such as pantry doors.
 The horizontal lines created by louvered kitchen cabinets can also make a small kitchen look larger and more spacious.